scikit-hep/scikit-hep.github.io/pages/developers/style.md

 And you can disable MyPy on a line with `# type: ignore`.
 One strategy would be to enable `check_untyped_defs` first, followed by `disallow_untyped_defs` then `disallow_incomplete_defs`.
 You can add these *per file* by adding a `#
 mypy: <option>` at the top of a file.
-MyPy does not support `pyproject.toml` configuration yet.
 You can also pass `--strict` on the command line.

 ## Flake8